Artist Books for Printmakers

 Email esther(at)purgatorypiepress(dot)com for more info-- or to arrange a private or small group class.

-This course will concentrate on nontraditional, experimental, and painterly uses of letterpress.
-Students will explore moiré and interference patterns by shifting type set-ups and using multiple printings.
-Students will examine the type experiments of avant-garde movements, such as Dada and futurism, and innovative printers from the 19th and 20th centuries.
-Sessions will begin with demonstrations, followed by studio time to work on self-initiated projects.
-Previous printmaking experience is not required.
+This course concentrates on nontraditional, experimental, and painterly uses of letterpress.
+Students explore moiré and interference patterns by shifting type set-ups and using multiple printings.
+Students examine the type experiments of avant-garde movements, such as Dada and futurism, and innovative printers from the 19th and 20th centuries.
+Sessions begin with demonstrations, followed by supervised studio time to work on independent projects.

 Registration closed